We are a dedicated team of individuals passionate about pedestrian safety and the vision zero initiative.

-Milo is Head of Power Engineering at Sensol and an Electrical Engineer (Bachelors, University of Washington).
+Milo is Head of Electrical Engineering at Sensol and an Electrical Engineer (Bachelors, University of Washington).
 As an avid motorcycle rider, Milo understands the dangers of low visibility conditions and inattentive drivers.

 Scott is a Mechanical Engineer at the University of Washington and working on the structural team at Sensol Systems.
 He is helping develop our modules to increase traffic safety for all, especially those in our community with disabilities.

 Ben is an engineering intern and a senior Mechanical Engineering student at the UW.
 As an avid pedestrian, cyclist, and driver he knows how much room for improvement exists in pedestrian/automobile interactions.

 Yuhang is an Electrical & Software Engineer at Sensol (Bachelors, University of Washington).
 He is interested in embedded system design and hopes he will be able to play a vital role in improving pedestrian life.

 Derek is the Communications and Education Manager at Sensol Systems and a second year Master in Infrastructure Planning and Management.
 Derek has operated motorcoaches for years across Alaska and Washington State and in that time learned the vital role that visibility plays for both pedestrian and driver.
 Through efficient planning, he aims to improve safety for all who share our streets.

 Alex is a Software Engineer at Sensol and a Computer Science student at the University of Washington.
 He hopes to use his knowledge and skills to help advance the current state of technology and make the world a better and safer place for everyone.